 However, keep in mind that a high level of humidity cannot be desirable as well because it will cause condensation and encourage the growth of bacteria and fungus in the tank.
 Therefore, keeping the humidity level in the optimal range becomes a very important task in paludarium setups.

 Just take a look at this beautiful paludarium.
 Isn’t it amazing?
 Yes, it is a really good job.

 However, ideally, I would still make some slight changes.

 - There is no lid and we can see cables.
 One day Vampire crabs can escape and die somewhere in this house.

 - Vampire crabs require high humidity (at least 75%).
 Unless the author lives in a country where high humidity is normal, I do not see how it is possible to reach this level here without the lid.

 - I would add more soil or something similar (like coconut fiber, sand, etc.).
 In nature, Vampire crabs need a mixture of it to nibble at and excavate in.

-- In my opinion, there is a little bit too much water for such a small set up.
+- In my opinion, there is a little bit too much water for such a small setup.
 Vampire crabs prefer to stay on land.

 Another example can show you what you can get if you are not restricted by the size of the tank.
-I am pretty sure that WOW effect is guaranteed not just by your friends but the crabs themselves if they could talk.
+I am pretty sure that the WOW effect is guaranteed not just by your friends but the crabs themselves if they could talk.
 J

 Paludarium is an interesting variety for those that might want to try out something different from the usual (aquarium set-ups).
-Some hobbyists assume it too challenging since they are already used to only aquatic environments.
+Some hobbyists assume it is too challenging since they are already used to only aquatic environments.
 However, creating a paludarium may not be so easy-going, but you can seek the help of an experienced aquarist to aid in setting it up.